-BIOL 220 Microbiology
+BIOL 220 Microbiology and Immunology 4 hours

 Prerequisite: BIOL 111, 112 or BIOL 101, 102

 Introduction to the structure, function and control of microorganisms in the environment with special emphasis on those organisms of medical importance.
 Introduction to immune responses and mechanisms including antibody and host-antigen interactions, bursal and thymic influences on the lymphoid system, and humoral and cellular immunological response mechanisms.
 3 Lec 3 Lab.
 Lab fee.
 (Fall)